mrcmn/mrcmn.github.io/labs_md/lab-build-a-role.md

     }
     ```

 2. Save the file.

 ### Step 4: Add profiles and role to the Control Repo

 1. Ensure both profiles and your role are saved.
-2. Commit and push all of your changes to your control repo in source control.
+2. Commit and push all of your changes to your Control Repo in source control.

 ### Step 5: Review profiles and role content